-Following your discharge, you will be invited to provide feedback on your experience.
+Following your discharge you will be invited to provide feedback on your experience.
 We would appreciate you taking the time to complete this as it is used to inform and plan our care delivery.

-If you are concerned about your care or the hospital services, we encourage you to speak to the Nurse Unit Manager on the Ward, the Director Clinical Services or the Chief Executive Officer during the day and the Hospital Duty Manager out of hours.
+If you are concerned about your care or the hospital services we encourage you to speak to the Nurse Unit Manager on the Ward, the Director Clinical Services or the Chief Executive Officer during the day and the Hospital Duty Manager out of hours.
+It is important that you endeavour to resolve any matter with the hospital.
 Whilst an inpatient, please be assured that: